openstack-archive/sahara/etc/scenario/sahara-ci/README.rst

 Sahara CI
 =========

-This files need for sahara-ci.
-Modifying these files change the behavior tests
+The files in this directory are needed for the sahara continuous integration tests.
+Modifying these files will change the behavior of the tests.